Azhar Usman: Early life

 Usman was born in Chicago, Illinois, to immigrant Indian Muslim parents.
-As a child, his family lived in the predominately Jewish Chicago suburb of Skokie.
+As a child, his family lived in the Chicago suburb of Skokie.
 In the 1970s, Usman's veterinarian father Zia Usman (a graduate of Aligarh Muslim University) and school-teacher mother Atiya Usman left Bihar, India, and emigrated to the United States.

 In 1993, Usman graduated from Niles West High School in Skokie, Illinois.
 In 1996, he graduated with a BA degree in Communication and Spanish from the University of Illinois at Chicago, and in 1999 a Juris Doctor from the University of Minnesota Law School.
 He co-founded an Internet startup, then practiced law, and then started performing stand-up comedy.

 He chose not to practice law after graduating from law school.
 Instead he did a dot-com start-up.
 He turned down six-figure salary offers to pay himself $35,000 working for his own dot com.
 He then folded the dot-com business and started practicing law briefly as a solo practitioner, whilst doing stand up as a hobby.